 There are penalties for selling alcohol to anyone either under 21 or obviously intoxicated within a twelve month period.
 A first offense results in a fine of $1,000 to $2,000.
 The state also prohibits all alcohol sales for one business day.

 A second offense causes a fine of $2,000 to $3,000.
 This time the state prevents all alcohol sales for seven business days.
 If a third offense occurs, the fine is $10,000 and revocation of the alcohol license.

 B. Buying Alcohol

 It’s illegal for anyone under 21 to buy, or attempt to buy, alcohol.
-However, persons under 21 may do so to help law enforcement entrap clerks.
-Police arrest and charge with a felony the clerks who sell to them .
+But persons under 21 may do so to help police entrap clerks or servers.
+Police arrest and charge with a felony the clerks or servers who sell to them .

-Police also have them stand outside convenience stores or other alcohol retailers.
+Police also have those under 21 stand outside alcohol retailers.
 They hand people money and ask them to buy alcohol for them.
-Police then arrest and charge with a felony those who are helpful.
+Police then arrest those who do so and charge them with a felony.

 It’s a violation of New Mexico alcohol laws to use a false ID to buy alcohol.
 Or to try to buy it.
-And it’s also illegal to loan, give, or sell an ID card to anyone under the age of 21.
+And it’s also illegal to loan, give, or sell an ID card to anyone under 21.

 C. Driving and Alcohol

 New Mexico alcohol laws prohibit driving while intoxicated (DWI).
 It’s illegal for anyone age 21 or older to drive with a blood alcohol concentration (BAC) of 0.08% or higher.
 On the other hand, for those under 21, it’s 0.02% or higher.
 And for commercial drivers, it’s 0.04%.